 You will note that I stated above that the Patterns of Postural Change occur AS, but not BECAUSE, we age.
 If they do not occur because of age, then why DO they occur?

 Let's take a closer look at the picture.
 If you were to envision a person who is 25 years old, would you think of the figure on the left or right of the continuum?
 If you were to envision a person who is 85 years old, would you think of the figure on the left or right?
 Do we not associate age with a forward-flexed, stooped-over type of posturing?
-However, I say it is AS we age because, in my practice, I have seen people in their 80's and 90's who resemble the person on the left side of the continuum and people in their 50's and 60's who are closer to the figures on the right side of the continuum.
+However, I say it is AS we age because, in my practice, I have seen people in their 80's and 90's who resemble the person on the left side of the continuum and people in their 20's and 30's who more closely resemble the figures on the right side of the continuum.
 I have also seen people in much more advanced postural changes than the figure on the right.

 This pattern is a result of many occurrences in life.
-Assuming that a person is born without any anatomical abnormalities, posture at any time during life will be representative of how life has been led.....how much sitting, standing, exercising etc has occurred.
+Assuming that a person is born without any anatomical abnormalities, posture at any time during life will be representative of how life has been led, some of which is under a person's control and some of which is not (e.g. life as an infant and young toddler would be largely determined by parents and other influential people in a person's life.)* It will be representative of how much and what type of exercise/movement/activity, how much sitting and standing has been done along the way.
 It will also be representative of emotional states and belief systems, what kind and how many accidents, illnesses, and/or surgeries have been encountered along the way.
-At any point in life, a person is the sum total of what was present at birth and what has happened along the life span.
+At any point in life, a person is the sum total of what was present at birth and what has happened throughout the life span.

 The Meeks Method is designed to help you do this personally and also to help you instruct your patients to age more functionally and gracefully.
 Information in the Level I, Yoga or Pilates Seminars explains the Patterns of Postural Change in much more detail.